Master of Science in OT Courses

 OCTH 245: Introduction to Research Methods in Occupational Therapy

-Introduction to research methodology and the process of critical injury.
+Introduction to research methodology and the process of critical inquiry.
 How one conducts research, including traditions and methods used in occupational therapy and how to understand research publications.
 Prerequisite: Statistics.

 OCTH 246: Occupational Therapy with Young Adults